 Yes.
 There is a $50 per student registration each term.
 Our registration fee is non-refundable.

 We run a two-semester year (Fall & Spring).
 Our schedule usually changes a bit every semester.
 Many of our classes are designed to run all year long.
 We also have shorter workshops, ranging from one week on up.

 Additional summer classes are available.
 Check the schedule to see what’s happening.

 We want small class sizes for our kids, and know you do too.
-We have decided that 12 kids is plenty for Elementary and Middle School classes.
+We have decided that 12 students are plenty for Elementary and Middle School classes.
 Our High School classes have a maximum of 16.
 There are a few exceptions for classes that could use a crowd, such as Choir, Improv, certain workshops, etc.

 For children under 10, we require that an adult be at UHS during times when your child is not in class.
 For waiting parents – we have an area inside with Wi-Fi, and an area outside to enjoy the day.
 If your child is a teen, and you trust their ability to be independent, then so do we!
 This means that they will be responsible for themselves while at Urban Homeschoolers.
-Ultimately we are not a drop-off for the day facility (unless your child takes classes all day long) and we are not babysitters.
+Ultimately we are not a drop-off for the day facility (unless your child takes classes all day long) and do not provide child care when students are not in class.
 We have a play area for kids to hang out, eat lunch, play basketball.
 Our teens often walk to lunch or Starbucks.
 We employ a supervisor for the playground for much of Urban Homeschoolers class time.

 Absolutely.
-We’re vendors with several charters: Sky Mountain, Golden Valley, Excel Academy, Sage Oak, Summit Academy, iLead, and Inspire.
+We’re vendors with several charters: Sky Mountain, Golden Valley, Sage Oak, iLead, and Inspire.
 It’s an easy process.
 Unclear on how a Charter school could be involved in Homeschooling?
-First check out our Charter page and be sure to read our Parent Handbook-2019.
+Accounts that will be paid by charters must fill out the Charter Funds Form.
 Still have questions?
 We’ll explain – just give us a call.